-Following on from release of the February 2019 Definitive Feasibility Study Arafura continued to work on the Nolans project to optimise the outcomes, finalise the design and bring the Project to a shovel-ready status.
+Following on from release of the February 2019 Definitive Feasibility Study Arafura continued to work on the Nolans project to optimise the outcomes, finalise the design based on the FEED engineering and update the costs to ready the Project for Final Investment Decision.
 This work included:

 - Further beneficiation test work to investigate the performance of various geological types followed by an update to the geometallurgical model.

 - Re-optimisation of the mine design, updated mine scheduling and re-estimation of the Ore Reserves.

 - Finalisation of the extensive 4-year metallurgical pilot program which resulted in various updates and optimisations of the process flowsheet along with ongoing test work to provide detailed information for equipment design.